kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Ethics Revisited

-Language reflects identity.
+Language reflects identity
-Automation risks misinterpretation.
+Automation risks misinterpretation
 Human oversight remains necessary

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.